 Operate Anomaly Detection Threshold

-The DCC receives a Service Request / Signed Pre-Command from the User, and applies checks.
+The DCC receives a SMETS1 Service Request, Transformed Service Request or Signed Pre-Command from the User, and applies checks.
 This is described in Section 7.8.4 of the BAD.
-If these checks are successful, the DCC checks if the Service Request / Signed Pre-Commands is subject to TAD.
-If so, the DCC applies the Warning Thresholds to the Service Request / Signed Pre-Command.
-If the Warning Threshold has been breached, the DCC continues processing the Service Request / Signed Pre-Command and does the following:
+If these checks are successful, the DCC checks if the SMETS1 Service Request, Transformed Service Request or Signed Pre-Commands is subject to TAD.
+If so, the DCC applies the Warning Thresholds to the SMETS1 Service Request, Transformed Service Request or Signed Pre-Command.
+If the Warning Threshold has been breached, the DCC continues processing the SMETS1 Service Request, Transformed Service Request or Signed Pre-Command and does the following:

-The DCC logs which Service Requests / Signed Pre-Commands exceed the corresponding Warning Threshold.
+The DCC logs which SMETS1 Service Request, Transformed Service Requests or Signed Pre-Commands exceed the corresponding Warning Threshold.

-After a period of time, the DCC creates an SMSR on the SSI listing all Service Requests / Signed Pre-Commands that exceeded the Warning Threshold to date, and provides an SMSR reference number to the User.
+After a period of time, the DCC creates an SMSR on the SSI listing all SMETS1 Service Request, Transformed Service Requests or Signed Pre-Commands that exceeded the Warning Threshold to date, and provides an SMSR reference number to the User.

 The User receives the SMSR reference number.
-On the SSI, the User may view which Service Requests / Signed Pre-Commands exceeded the Warning Thresholds using the SMSR reference number.
+On the SSI, the User may view which SMETS1 Service Request, Transformed Service Requests or Signed Pre-Commands exceeded the Warning Thresholds using the SMSR reference number.
 The User may investigate the reason for the breach and update the SMSR accordingly.

-The DCC then applies, the following checks to the Service Request / Signed Pre-Command:
+The DCC then applies, the following checks to the SMETS1 Service Request, Transformed Service Request or Signed Pre-Command:

 Packet inspection ADT;